 ROCHERS DE NAYE HIKE FROM MONTREUX

-Rochers de Naye hike takes you to a summit near above Montreux that has arguably the best view of Lake Geneva.
-Depending on the weather you may also be above the clouds, which is always an incredible experience.
-It is possible to hike up or take the train to the summit or if you are feeling adventurous there is even a Via Ferrata option.
+The Rochers de Naye hike will take you to a summit just above Montreux, which offers arguably the best view of Lake Geneva.
+Depending on the weather, you may even be above the clouds, which is always an incredible experience.
+To reach the summit, you can either hike up or take the train.
+For the more adventurous, there is also a Via Ferrata option available.

 Want more details and photos?
 View the full blog post here: ROCHERS DE NAYE HIKE FROM MONTREUX, SWITZERLAND